tombetthauser/module-7-welcome/README.md

 # 👀
 The eyeballs mean the TA's are aware of the question and are looking into it / discussing it in the Staff Room.
-There may be other questions ahead of yours and it make take minutes or hours to resolve the question based on the complexity of the problem and how clear the question was, if screenshots or commits were provided etc.
+There may be other questions ahead of yours and it make take time to resolve the question based on the complexity of the problem and how clear the question was, if screenshots or commits were provided etc.

 # ✅
 The green check means that a TA or the student has confirmed that the question has been resolved.
 If this isn't correct tag one of the TA's in the thread or re-post the question.